TolikPylypchuk/SharpHook/docs/articles/reactive.md

 The `HookEnabled` and `HookDisabled` observables will emit a single event and then immediately complete afterwards.

-The `Start` method is basically the same as in `IGlobalHook`, but returns `IObservable<Unit>` instead of a `Task`.
-This observable will emit a single value and then complete when you destroy the global hook.
+The `Run` and `RunAsync` methods are basically the same as in `IGlobalHook`, but `RunAsync` returns an `IObservable<Unit>` instead of a `Task`.
+This observable will emit a single value and then complete when the global hook is destroyed.
+Running the hook when it's already running is also not allowed, and the `IsRunning` property is also available.

-`IReactiveGlobalHook` also extends `IDisposable` and calling `Dispose` will destroy the global hook.
+`IReactiveGlobalHook` extends `IDisposable` as well and calling `Dispose` will destroy the global hook.
 As with `IGlobalHook`, starting a disposed instance again shouldn't be allowed.
 Calling `Dispose` when the hook is not running is safe - it just won't do anything (other than marking the instance as disposed).